umedith/Awwards/Readme.md

 ## Description

-Award app is an application where users post projects and a project is rated by fellas basing on 3 things which include design,usability and content.
+Awwards app is an application where users post projects and a project is rated by fellas basing on 3 things which include design,usability and content.

 Code scaffolding
 Run python3.6 manage.py runserver when you want to implement the features of the landing pages and other pages.